Integration guide for connecting CodeGraph’s CPG analysis pipeline with Claude Code hooks and Git workflows.

 GoCPG git hooks¶

-GoCPG can install git post-commit hooks that trigger an incremental CPG update after every commit:
+GoCPG can install git hooks that trigger an incremental CPG update after every commit.
+With --review-trace, the post-commit hook also persists a full review trace:

 Check hook status: